AZProductions/Kookaburra/README.md

 You can also get the SHA-256 from the file and compare it in the Releases tab in github.
 There's an [online tool](https://md5file.com/calculator) where you can upload the file and get the SHA-256.

+## Copyright and License

+This repository is licensed under a [proprietary licence](https://github.com/AZProductions/Kookaburra/blob/main/LICENCE).

 ----

 ##### ***AZ Software is not responsible for any harm to your device(s).***